hden/handler.honeysql/README.md

 ## License

-Copyright © 2017 James Reeves
+Copyright © 2019 Haokang Den

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 2.0 or (at your option) any later version.